Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### When does the Development Team participate in Product Backlog Refinement?
+### When do the Developers participate in Product Backlog Refinement?

 - [x] Anytime during the Sprint.
 - [ ] As Part 1 of the Sprint Planning meeting.